About me

 I’m interested in Wikipedia, collaborative communities, and news across online platforms.
 I look to understand the social, editorial, and algorithmic processes that shape collective attention and drive interest towards news and current events.
 In my research I employ and develop techniques from network science, text analysis, time series analysis, and machine learning.

-If you are interested in me and my work do get in touch through email or social media.
+If you are interested in me and my work please do get in touch through email or social media.

 Supervision